kevinhealy/share-based-voting/README.md

 However, in the social media example it is currently a pure democratic vote... meaning everyone’s voting power is treated equal.
 Whereas in a share based vote, some people have more weighted voting power, or sway, than others.

-Direct democracies, or equal voting power, has the problem of drowning out an intelligent opinion with demagoguery... and therefore making an improper decision for the group.
+Direct democracies, or equal voting power, have the problem of drowning out an intelligent opinion with demagoguery... and therefore making an improper decision for the group.

 Whereas, share based voting potentially allows those with more wisdom to influence a vote in a more harmonious way for the group as they have more sway.
 (See my explanation of Ray Dalio’s weighted voted system: https://youtu.be/Jmr1ydA-VhQ?t=252 )